 Q: What kind of impact—artistic, intellectual, communal, civic, social, etc.—do you hope the play will have?

 The Shackles of Liberty is rich in ideas about race, feminism, family, religion, politics, power, and historical change.
 In the same spirit as Broadway’s Hamilton, it delivers a healing message about the meaning of America.
 To me, the story of Thomas Jefferson and Sally Hemings is a kind of American creation myth.
-By delving into the heart of their story, I hope to encourage audiences to think of themselves as their descendants, regardless of their race, ethnicity, or ancestry.
+By delving into the heart of their story, I hope to encourage American audiences of all backgrounds to think of themselves as their descendants.
 Perhaps, by “making the familiar strange,” I can also make the strange familiar—to help release us from the otherizing that now rends American culture and society.

 Q: What is the history of this play?

 Q: What awards and honors has the play received so far?

 The Shackles of Liberty was performed by the University of Jacksonville Department of Drama in May, 2017.
 This workshop production and a $1,000 prize were awards for winning the Southern Playwrights Competition, which was open to writers in thirteen states.
-The play was also a semifinalist for the Eugene O’Neill Theatre Center’s 2017 New Playwrights Conference; one of two finalists of 2015 Maxim Mazumdar New Play Competition; a semifinalist for the 2016 Ashland New Plays Festival; a semifinalist for Road Theatre’s Summer Playwrights Festival 8, 2017; and reached the second round for The Phoenix Theatre Festival of New American Theatre, 2017; and was one of the top 10 finalists for the Centre Stage Theatre’s 2018 New Play Festival.
+The play was also a semifinalist for the Eugene O’Neill Theatre Center’s 2017 New Playwrights Conference; one of two finalists of 2015 Maxim Mazumdar New Play Competition; a semifinalist for the 2016 Ashland New Plays Festival; a semifinalist for Road Theatre’s Summer Playwrights Festival 8, 2017; reached the second round for The Phoenix Theatre Festival of New American Theatre, 2017; and was one of the top 10 finalists for the Centre Stage Theatre’s 2018 New Play Festival.